apache/couchdb-documentation/src/install/unix.rst

 Be sure to update the version numbers to match your system's available packages.

-RedHat-based (Fedora, Centos, RHEL) Systems
+RedHat-based (Fedora, CentOS, RHEL) Systems
 -------------------------------------------

 You can install the dependencies by running::